Chart Color Schemes

 Roselands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Roselands has a high level of cultural diversity, with 40.6% of its population born overseas and 61.8% speaking a language other than English at home.
-Christianity is the predominant religion in Roselands, comprising 57.1% of people.
-Islam is overrepresented compared to Greater Sydney, making up 24.3% of Roselands' population versus 24.7%.
+Christianity is the predominant religion in Roselands, making up 57.1% of people.
+However, Islam is overrepresented compared to Greater Sydney, comprising 24.3% of Roselands' population versus 24.7%.

 Frequently Asked Questions - Diversity